 Feedback

 User feedback is a direct reflection of a resource value.
 Users' evaluation of resources can be simply labeled as positive or negative.
 Positive feedback can add resource value and the negative feedback reduces resource value.
 We use the proportion of positive comments to reflect the value of resources.
-If a resource has no feedback, we set this value 0.
+If a resource has no feedback, we set this value to 0.